A Cistercian church and monastery complex from the 12th century with a Romanesque chapter house covered with a cross-ribbed vault.

 They include the monks' meeting room (chapter house), considered the most beautiful Romanesque interior in Poland.
 Another Romanesque element is the monks' work room (fraternity), the solitary confinement room under the stairs, while the beautiful dining room (refectory) from the mid-13th century is early Romanesque.
 The monastery had heated rooms (except for the dormitory).

 In order to provide services at the highest level, the Website uses cookies saved in the browser's memory.
-Detailed information on the purpose of their use and the possibility to change cookie settings can be found in the Privacy Policy.
-By clicking ACCEPT ALL, you agree to the use of technologies such as cookies and to the processing of your personal data collected on the Internet, such as IP addresses and cookie IDs, for marketing purposes (including automatically matching ads to your interests and measuring their performance) by A&R Robert Wierucki, Radomska 76a, 27-200, Starachowice.
-You can change cookie settings in the settings.
+Detailed information about the purpose of their use, including processing of user activity data and advertising personalization, as well as the possibility to change cookie settings, can be found in the Privacy Policy.
+By clicking ACCEPT ALL, you consent to the use of technologies such as cookies and to the processing by A&R Robert Wierucki, Radomska 76a, 27-200, Starachowice, of your personal data collected on the Internet, such as IP addresses and cookie identifiers, for analytical and marketing purposes (including automated ad targeting, measuring their effectiveness, and processing user data for analytical purposes).
+You can change cookie settings and detailed consent preferences in .